When Can We Travel To Bali In 2022?

 WHEN WILL BALI FULLY REOPEN TO TOURISM?

-Indonesia is carrying out a widespread vaccination program for people working in tourism in the hopes of fully reopening places like Bali by the end of 2021.
-Bali has one of the highest vaccination rates in Indonesia with more than 82% fully vaxxed according to health data.
+Indonesia is carrying out a widespread vaccination program in the hopes of fully reopening islands like Bali soon.
+Bali has one of the highest vaccination rates in Indonesia with more than 85% fully vaxxed according to health data.

-Bali will welcome international travellers from October 14 from a handful of countries including New Zealand, Saudi Arabia, UAE, Kuwait, Bahrain, Qatar, China, India, Japan, South Korea, Liechtenstein, Italy, France, Portugal, Spain, Sweden, Poland, Hungary and Norway.
-There are still specific circumstances for allowed entry, flights are limited, and a 5 day hotel quarantine is required.
+Bali will welcome direct international travellers from October 14 from a handful of countries including New Zealand, Saudi Arabia, UAE, Kuwait, Bahrain, Qatar, China, India, Japan, South Korea, Liechtenstein, Italy, France, Portugal, Spain, Sweden, Poland, Hungary and Norway.
+There are still specific circumstances for allowed entry, flights are limited, and hotel quarantine is required.

-Indonesia’s tourism minister, Sandiaga Uno, told reporters that reopening Bali’s airport to international flights would serve as a “trial opening of Bali for foreign tourists,” though he did not provide a timetable for the full return of tourism.
+Indonesia’s tourism minister Sandiaga Uno told reporters that reopening Bali’s airport to international flights would serve as a “trial opening of Bali for foreign tourists,” though he did not provide a timetable for the full return of tourism.
+We estimate a full reopening will happen in early/mid 2022.
 We will update this article as more details are announced.

 WHEN IS THE BEST TIME OF YEAR TRAVEL TO BALI?